Yes, America's Anchorman is away and this is your undocumented Anchorman filling in.

 We'd be a lot safer without most of these signs if we had to drive along trying to figure out for ourselves what's going on.

-He's saying when he used to go to his local beach, the parking lot was full of cars, because the car could tow the boat.
+He's saying when he used to go to his local beach, the parking lot was full of cars because the car could tow the boat.

 And this guy gets this thing anyway.

-And he's how the hell did that get there?
+How the hell did that get there?

-You see it all, you see, you'll go be going down a town, he'll be driving in his little Prius, he'll have like a 1200 pound moose in there with uh fantastic uh rack sticking out one side and the little hooves out the other, the whole thing right and low, the bumper grinding along the road making a huge noise.
+You see it all, you see, you'll be going down a town, he'll be driving in his little Prius, he'll have like a 1,200-pound moose in there with a fantastic rack sticking out one side and the little hooves out the other.

-It does, it does rapidly.
+It does rapidly.

 The trunk fills up with blood very quickly, I should warn you.